StarDate

 The niche broadcasting position of StarDate has always been its quick but relaxed, diary-like delivery which allows it to be interspersed with regular programming.

 Byrd produced the show, and Joel Block hosted it, until 1991, when a change in management at McDonald led both to depart and start another syndicated radio series, Earth & Sky, which aired from 1991 to 2013 and was heard on about 1,000 radio stations.

-Since 1991, StarDate has been produced by Damond Benningfield, and hosted by Sandy Wood, a San Antonio radio personality who was one of the first female disc jockeys in the southwestern United States.
+Beginning in 1991, StarDate was produced by Damond Benningfield and hosted by Sandy Wood, a San Antonio radio personality who was one of the first female disc jockeys in the southwestern United States.
 After Wood's retirement on July 16, 2019, the host position was assumed by Billy Henry, an Austin-based musician and educator.

 Stations that broadcast StarDate include affiliates and owned stations of CBS Radio and National Public Radio, totaling approximately 300 stations.
 The program is also available as a downloadable podcast.
-Universo, the Spanish language version of StarDate, first aired on April 1, 1995.
+Universo, the Spanish language version of StarDate, aired from 1995 to 2010.

 StarDate Magazine was first known as McDonald Observatory News in 1972.
 It became a bimonthly magazine in 1988.